Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: A Pseudopolynomial Algorithm for the ANI Class

 The algorithm first computes $\mathcal{A}^\mathrm{f}_i$, the set of arcs from item type $i$ belonging to ordered paths starting from the source node, where an ordered path is one in which items appear in decreasing weight.
 For each item type $i$, we maintain a forward DP vector $\mathrm{P}_f$ that records the reachable partial capacities using items $\{1,\ldots,i-1\}$.
 Next, a backward search computes $\mathcal{A}^\mathrm{b}_i$, consisting of all arcs in $\mathcal{A}^\mathrm{f}_i$ that can also reach the sink node via an ordered path.
 This backward phase processes items in reverse order using a DP vector $\mathrm{P}_b$, representing partial capacities reachable using item types $\{i+1,\ldots,n\}$.
 Finally, $\mathcal{A}_i$ is equal to $\mathcal{A}^\mathrm{b}_i$.

 The sets $\mathcal{A}_i$ are represented by the vector $\emph{Adj}[i]$ and are constructed efficiently by Algorithm~\ref{alg::build_graph}, which implements the procedure described above without explicitly referring to $\mathcal{A}_i^{\mathrm{f}}$ and $\mathcal{A}_i^{\mathrm{b}}$.
-Algorithm~\ref{alg::dp_on_graph} presents the pseudocode of the dynamic programming procedure executed over the adjacency graph $\emph{Adj}$, defined by the collection of vectors $\emph{Adj}[i]$.
+Algorithm~\ref{alg::dp_on_graph} presents the pseudocode of the DP procedure executed over the adjacency graph $\emph{Adj}$, defined by the collection of vectors $\emph{Adj}[i]$.
 The algorithm processes the item types in reverse order.
-For each item type $i$, it extends the dynamic programming vector computed for item type $i+1$ to obtain its corresponding vector.
+For each item type $i$, it extends the DP vector computed for item type $i+1$ to obtain its corresponding vector.

 Since the arcs $(p,m) \in \emph{Adj}[i]$ are stored in non-increasing order of the position $p$, the DP vector can be safely updated \emph{in place} by iterating over $\emph{Adj}[i]$.
 This in-place update eliminates the need for bypass arcs: when computing the DP for item type $i$, the DP vector is already initialized with the values corresponding to item type $i+1$, and only the transitions associated with $i$ must be applied.